AshimZed/AshimZed/README.md

 **IT Contractor | Intech Southwest (May 2023 - April 2024)**
 - Provided specialized technical support and strategic IT solutions tailored to client needs.
-- Configured databases for project-specific requirements and ensuring efficient system operations.
+- Configured databases for project-specific requirements and ensured efficient system operations.

 ## Education
 **Western Governors University**
 - Bachelor of Science in Computer Science
 - Awards: Excellence in Software Design & Quality Assurance, Excellence in Technical Communication

-## Projects
-- **[Optimal Package Delivery Routing for “WGUPS”](https://github.com/AshimZed/WGUPS)**: A Python application optimizing package delivery with Clarke & Wright's algorithm, featuring a dynamic update system and real-time status tracking.
-- **[Interactive Fight Outcome Predictor](https://github.com/AshimZed/Capstone_WGU)**: A Jupyter Notebook interface allowing dynamic interaction and fight outcome predictions based on fighter statistics.

 ## Interests
 When I'm not coding, you can find me exploring the world of Culinary Arts, reading fantasy novels, or diving into continuous learning to satisfy my ever-curious mind.